JamesCollerton/Learning-Kubernetes/kubernetes.md

 - Provide isolation and access control, so that each microservice can control the degree to which other services interact with it.
 - A namespace in Kubernetes is an entity for organizing Kubernetes resources.
 You can think of it like a folder in a filesystem.
+- Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
+For clusters with a few to tens of users, you should not need to create or think about namespaces at all.
+Start using namespaces when you need the features they provide.
+- Namespaces provide a scope for names.
+Names of resources need to be unique within a namespace, but not across namespaces.
+Namespaces cannot be nested inside one another and each Kubernetes resource can only be in one namespace.
+- Namespaces are a way to divide cluster resources between multiple users (via resource quota).

 #### Commands